-The Committee also evaluated the performance of our executive officers in our ESG and other strategic imperatives.
-The Committee determined that each individual had performed sufficiently to warrant a positive adjustment of up to 20%.
-However, the Committee determined to use its discretion to not apply the multiplier for fiscal year 2024, as it determined that the strong performance and results across all Officer ACIP metrics were sufficiently reflected and rewarded by the base payout of 173.56%.
-Accordingly, the final Officer ACIP payout percentage approved by the Committee was 173.56%.
+The Committee also evaluated the performance of our executive officers in our corporate governance and sustainability initiatives, operating group performance, and other strategic imperatives.
+The Committee determined that each individual had performed sufficiently to warrant a positive adjustment.
+However, the Committee determined to use its discretion to not apply the multiplier for fiscal year 2025, as it determined that the strong performance and results across all Officer ACIP metrics were sufficiently reflected and rewarded by the base payout of 139.09%.
+Accordingly, the final Officer ACIP payout percentage approved by the Committee was 139.09%.